marioweid/deno-api/README.md

 # Run the app
 build and run the app: `docker-compose up --build`

+# Environment
+to set your own enivonment edit the `.env` file in the root directory the .env should be in the .gitignore following key can be set in the `.env`-file
+* `DATABASE` name of the database the api is connecting to
+* `DB_PORT` port of the database the api is connecting to
+* `API_PORT` the post of the api
+* `API_HOST` the host of the api

 # Api
  * Get all available users (GET) `localhost:4000/users`
  * Get an specific user (GET) `localhost:4000/users/:id`